 Eating food handled by someone infected who hasn't washed his/her hands properly could result in typhoid fever.

-Drinking water containing infected faecal matter remains a potent cause.
+Drinking water containing infected faecal matter remains a potent cause for typhoid fever.

 Consuming raw fruits or vegetables rinsed with unclean water can cause typhoid fever.